Criminology BA (Hons) (with Foundation Year)

 Introduction to Criminology

-Your first year will provide you will the core foundational knowledge in criminology.
-You will be introduced to key ideas, concepts, theories and agencies that underpin criminology and criminal justice.
+In your first year, you will gain the core foundational knowledge of criminology.
+You’ll be introduced to the key ideas, concepts, theories, and agencies that underpin criminology and criminal justice.
 You will study:

 Year Two